websemantics/awesome-ant-design/README.md

 ## Non-JavaScript Libraries

-A list of libraries that are written for non-JavaScript langages,
+A list of libraries that are written for non-JavaScript languages,

 - [Antizer](https://github.com/priornix/antizer) - Ant Design library for [ClojureSript](https://clojurescript.org/), an immutable, functional language that cross-compiles to JavaScript.